YehielSiri/ImageProccesing_Ex2/README.md

-# Image-Convolution-and-Edge-Detection
+# Image Convolution and Edge Detection
 Assignment number 2 in Computer Vision & Image Proccessing course.
+All tasks and functions were written in the ex2_utils.py file and they were all tested in the ex2_main.py file.

 -----

-Implementation of:
+Using Python and the OpenCV library, implementation of:
 1. [ Convolution ](#convolution)
 2. [ Image derivatives ](#image-derivatives)
 3. [ Image Blurring ](#image-blurring)